haiyuan-yu-lab/3D-Viralhuman-Web/README.md

 # 3D ViralHuman Interactome Web Server
 Source code for the Django Web Server, data is not included.
-The running server site is: https://3d-viralhuman.yulab.org
+The running server site is https://3d-viralhuman.yulab.org.

 ## Build and run servers:
 1. With `docker-compose` or `docker compose` command